 While it looks good it may be in a downtrend or a channel that’s going down.
 You don’t want to buy when it’s trading at the bottom of the channel because there’s a good chance it falls out of that and goes lower.
 Use this tool when you swing trade.
 It’ll keep you from taking a bad position.

 Using candlesticks in support and resistance trading gives you many levels of support and resistance.
 You’re looking at the body of the candles as well as the wicks.

 Candlesticks show you if a stock is bullish or bearish in that moment.
-Candlesticks on the daily chart are a great way to show you how to find resistance and support levels (check out our swing trading strategies page).
+Candlesticks on the daily chart are a great way to show you how to find resistance and support levels.

 Moving average lines are another great tool to use when support and resistance trading.
-Using the 9 and 20 EMAs and VWAP are a great support and resistance trading system especially when day trading.
+Using the 9 and 20 EMAs with VWAP is a great support and resistance trading system especially when day trading.
 Those moving average lines are constantly changing to reflect price.

 This lets you as a trader identify resistance and support pretty quickly.
-Stocks use moving averages as support when they’re moving up and as resistance when the trend is bearish
+Stocks use moving averages as support when they are moving up and as resistance when the trend is bearish.

 Round numbers are another way to find resistance and support.
 This is also known as psychological support and resistance levels.
 Stocks tend to have difficulty moving when a stock is at whole or half dollar amounts.

 That is why you should never buy at those levels if the stock is already running.
 Wait until it breaks the 50 cent or dollar mark and hold before buying.
 Most target prices for a stock are at the whole and half dollar levels which is why there’s usually a strong resistance at those levels.